Washington Wheelchair Accessible Trails and Maps

 WA 4 mi Asphalt

-As of late 2011 the Columbia Plateau Trail State Park has developed 38 miles in two segments between Fish Lake near Cheney and Martin Road near Sprague, and between Ice Harbor Dam near the Tri-Cities...
+The Columbia Plateau Trail State Park stretches 126 miles in two segments between Fish Lake near Cheney and Martin Road near Sprague, and between Ice Harbor Dam near the Tri-Cities and Snake River...

-Gig Harbor's Cushman Trail is a paved, non-motorized route for pedestrian and bike use.
+Gig Harbor's 6.2-mile Cushman Trail is a paved, non-motorized route for pedestrian and bike use.
 The trail shares much of its corridor with overhead Tacoma Power electric lines.
-Along the way, trail users will...
+Along the way, trail...

 The East Aberdeen Waterfront Walkway is a 6-foot wide asphalt trail that meanders along the north side of the Chehalis River in Aberdeen.
 Historically, this land was used for industrial purposes, and...